apache/brpc/docs/en/http_service.md

 }
 ```

-There are 3 mappings in the third parameter (which is a string separated by comma) of `AddService` above.
-Each tells bpc to call the method at the right side of the arrow when it sees a incoming URL matching the left side.
-The star in `/v1/queue/stats/*` matches any string.
+There are 3 mappings separated by comma in the 3rd parameter (which is a string spanning 3 lines) to the `AddService`.
+Each mapping tells brpc to call the method at right side of the arrow if the left side matches the URL.
+The asterisk in `/v1/queue/stats/*` matches any string.

-More about the mapping rules:
+More about mapping rules:

-- Multiple paths can map to the same method.
+- Multiple paths can be mapped to a same method.
-- Besides pure HTTP services, protobuf based ones are also supported.
+- Both HTTP and protobuf services are supported.
-- Methods that are not in the mapping can still be accessed by `/ServiceName/MethodName`.
-Otherwise, this rule will be disabled.
+- Un-mapped methods are still accessible via `/ServiceName/MethodName`.
+Mapped methods are **not** accessible via `/ServiceName/MethodName` anymore.
-- The lexical rules are relax.
-For example,  `==>` and ` ===>` the same.
-Extra spaces from the beginning and the end of the mapping string, extra slashes in the URL, and extra commas at the end, are ignored automatically.
+- `==>` and ` ===>` are both OK, namely extra spaces at the beginning or the end, extra slashes, extra commas at the end, are all accepted.
-- The URL pattern `PATH` and `PATH/*` can coexist.
+- Pattern `PATH` and `PATH/*` can coexist.
-- Characters can appear after asterisk, which means suffix matching is supported.
+- Support suffix matching: characters can appear after the asterisk.
-- At most one star is allowed in a path.
+- At most one asterisk is allowed in a path.

-The extra part after the asterisk can be obtained by `cntl.http_request().unresolved_path()`, which is ensured to be normalized: No slash from the beginning and the end.
-No repeated slash in the middle.
-For example, the following URL:
+The path after asterisk can be obtained by `cntl.http_request().unresolved_path()`, which is always normalized, namely no slashes at the beginning or the end, and no repeated slashes in the middle.
+For example:

 ![img](../images/restful_1.png)